Maharashtra State Power Generation Company

-It has been incorporated under Indian Companies Act 1956 pursuant to decision of government of Maharashtra to reorganise erstwhile history of Maharashtra State Electricity Board.
+It has been incorporated under Companies Act, 1956 pursuant to decision of government of Maharashtra to reorganise erstwhile history of Maharashtra State Electricity Board.
 Mahagenco has been incorporated in June 2005.

 About Mahagenco

-Mahagenco has the highest overall generation capacity and the highest thermal installed capacity amongst all the state power generation utilities in India.
-In terms of installed capacity, it is the second highest generation company after National Thermal Power Corporation Limited.
-Mahagenco is the only state utility having a very well-balanced generation portfolio involving thermal, hydro and gas stations along with solar power plant.
-The first 500 MW plant to be installed in any state utility belongs to Maharashtra.
+Mahagenco has the highest overall generation capacity and the highest thermal installed capacity amongst state-owned power generation utilities in India.
+In terms of installed capacity, it ranks second after National Thermal Power Corporation Limited.
+The company operates a generation portfolio that includes thermal, hydroelectric, gas-based, and solar power plants.
+The first 500 MW generating unit installed by a state utility in India was commissioned in Maharastra.